 What is an employee pulse survey and why should you introduce it into your business?

 When used in conjunction with a larger employee survey, a pulse survey offers a shorter, more flexible solution, which you can use to regularly check-in with how your employees are feeling.
-This can be hugely beneficial, as it enables you to measure how well staff are responding to any follow-up actions you may have taken after deploying a larger employee survey.
-It also allows you to keep a closer eye on any fresh developments that might be negatively affecting your employees’ mood and engagement levels and take any necessary actions before it impacts your business.
+This can be hugely beneficial, as it enables you to measure how well staff are responding to any follow-up actions you may have taken after deploying a larger survey.
+It also allows you to keep a closer eye on any fresh developments that might be negatively affecting your employees’ mood and motivation levels and take any necessary actions before it impacts your business.

 Five more reasons why employee pulse surveys are beneficial for your business

 A happier, more engaged workforce forms the backbone to any successful business, which the insights that are revealed from an employee pulse survey can help you to create.
 And there are five key areas that employee pulse surveys help you to improve to develop these favourable conditions.

 1) Your employee engagement levels will be higher: with much fewer questions than standard surveys, your response rates should be higher, as staff are more likely to read and complete your pulse survey.

 2) It’s much simpler to analyse and act on your response data: compared with a larger annual employee survey where there will be lots of data sets to analyse, shorter pulse surveys are much easier to absorb, evaluate and make decisions on.